Cincinnati Personal Injury Lawyers | KNR | FREE Consultations

 Personal Injury Overview

-When someone in Hamilton County is seriously injured or loses a loved one because of another’s carelessness, under Ohio law, the victims can seek compensation for damages such as medical expenses, lost income, pain and suffering.
-In some cases, there may be punitive damages for extreme negligence.
-However, time is limited.
-Ohio’s statute of limitations gives you only two years to file a personal injury lawsuit (O.R.C.
-2305.10), and navigating the legal system, especially in Hamilton County Common Pleas Court, can be complex.
-Insurance companies know this and often pressure victims to settle quickly for less than they deserve.
+When someone is seriously injured or loses a loved in Hamilton County because of another’s carelessness, under Ohio law, victims can seek compensation for their damages and losses.
+But Ohio’s statute of limitations gives you only two years to file a personal injury lawsuit in Cincinnati (O.R.C.
+2305.10), and navigating Hamilton County Common Pleas Court can be complex.
+Insurance companies know this and often pressure people to settle for less.
 KNR is here to make sure that doesn’t happen.

 When you work with KNR, our Cincinnati injury attorneys ensure everything goes as smoothly as possible and keep the focus on recovering the full financial relief you deserve.
 We also remove as much stress as possible with 100% free consultations, zero upfront costs, and clear direction regarding your personal injury settlement or lawsuit.